 We work closely with suppliers, customers and community groups to improve the sustainability of our products and services throughout their life cycle.
-We outline our expectations for suppliers in our Principles of Conduct for Suppliers, which covers topics such as eliminating wasteful practices, being more energy efficient, reducing total cost of ownership, reducing greenhouse gas (GHG) emissions, using more sustainable packaging and creating end-of-life recycling alternatives.
+We outline our expectations for suppliers in our AT&T Principles of Conduct for Suppliers, which cover topics such as eliminating wasteful practices, increasing energy efficiency, decreasing total cost of ownership, reducing greenhouse gas (GHG) emissions, using more sustainable packaging and creating end-of-life recycling alternatives.

-Under the Eco-Rating system, device manufacturers evaluate their products against 20 performance criteria across 5 diﬀerent attributes, assigning 1 to 5 stars.
-They submit their assessments to AT&T, which we review to conﬁrm reported data.
-The 5 attributes against which devices are evaluated include:
+The Eco-Ratings 2.0 system drives innovation as we work with OEMs to continually improve impacts on the environment.
+It also helps us gain a holistic view of our entire device portfolio across its life cycle.
+Under the Eco-Ratings 2.0 system, OEMs evaluate their products against 20 performance criteria across 5 diﬀerent attributes, assigning 1 to 5 stars.
+They submit their assessments to AT&T for review to conﬁrm reported data.
+The attributes against which wireless devices are evaluated include:

 - Substances of concern: Restriction of antimony trioxide, beryllium compounds, extractable nickel, PVC, phthalates and chlorinated and brominated ﬂame retardants.